Elijah Baley: Biography

-He is a plainclothesman, a homicide detective in the New York City Police Department 3,000 years in the future.
+Elijah Baley is a plainclothesman, a homicide detective in the New York City Police Department 3,000 years in the future.
 He is a doleful character with a quick temper.
 Like Sherlock Holmes, he is a pipe-smoker, a habit he fights against in The Robots of Dawn.
 He has a strong sense of duty and loyalty and is very protective of his family and his status.
-His wife, Jezebel Baley, prefers to be called Jessie.
+His wife is Jezebel "Jessie" Baley (née Navodny).
 Their son, Bentley, became a leader in the second wave of interplanetary space exploration.

 Baley, like most earth-born human beings of his century, is strongly agoraphobic, as The Caves of Steel reveals that most natives of Earth live their entire lives in immense domed cities ("caves of steel") and rarely, if ever, travel to the outside surface.
 Baley's agoraphobia is an important personality characteristic and plot point in several of the novels in which he appears.
 In the later stories he has limited success in overcoming his agoraphobia, which he recognizes as a potential limitation to his species and more directly his son.
 (Baley's agoraphobia mirrors Asimov's own personality, who was a well known claustrophile.)

 Asimov's novels are typically devoid of profanity.
 Consequently, Baley's favourite expletive is "Jehoshaphat!", which he says in times of great stress or excitement.

 In The Caves of Steel, he is called upon to help solve the murder of a Spacer.
 The Spacers assign him a robot partner, R. Daneel Olivaw, who becomes his lifelong friend.
 He meets up with R. Daneel again in The Naked Sun, where again he is asked to investigate the murder of a Spacer, this time on the planet Solaria, making him the first Earthman to leave Earth since the first wave of colonization.
 Later, in the Robots of Dawn, while investigating another murder on behalf of the Spacers he recognizes R. Giskard's telepathic abilities long before anyone else does.
 Giskard modifies Baley's mind to prevent him from being able to tell anyone.
 While off Earth he develops a somewhat romantic and sexual relation with Gladia, a Spacer woman who, prompted by meeting him, becomes the first Solarian in centuries to willingly leave Solaria and the last to do so.